nephio-project/docs/content/en/docs/guides/install-guides/install-on-single-vm.md

 ### Create Git Repositories

-For management cluster, you need to create 2 repositories named *mgmt* and *mgmt-staging*.
+For the management cluster, you need to create two repositories named *mgmt* and *mgmt-staging*.
 Repository mgmt will be mapped to management cluster via config-sync to inject nephio workloads while mgmt-staging repository is used internally during cluster bootstrapping.

 If you are using Gitea then you can use the following steps: